COMMODITY OIL TRENDS

 CANOLA

-• The spot canola seed futures moved lower through Wednesday of this week, following the lead of the soybean oil market
+• The canola seed futures were lower this week, following the lead of the soybean oil market

 PALM OIL